Story

 “They visited me and made me feel comfortable and gave me hope that one day I would get out of that place.”

-Campsfield Immigration Removal Centre, in North Oxfordshire, has reopened, and people are once again being held inside a system that causes fear, isolation and profound distress.
+Now that Campsfield Immigration Removal Centre has reopened, people are once again being detained in North Oxfordshire, inside a system that causes fear, isolation and profound distress.

-For those in Campsfield, a visitor may be the only person they encounter who is not part of the Home Office system.
-Our team of staff and volunteers are carefully trained and supported, so they can offer thoughtful, informed support and help people find their way through an intimidating and unfamiliar system.
-Beyond the practical support and friendship that visitors offer, visitors are a source of hope to people in detention and sign that they are not forgotten.
+For those in Campsfield, a visitor may be the only person they encounter who is not part of the detention system.
+Visitors offer a listening ear, practical support and a reminder that they have not been forgotten.

 Asylum Welcome has a long history of standing alongside people in detention.
-Our volunteers visited Campsfield before its closure, and we continue this work through our Huntercombe Prison Visiting Programme.
-This new pilot draws on that experience and the good practice of the AVID network to ensure visits are safe, well informed and rooted in solidarity and compassion.
+Our volunteers visited Campsfield for 20 years before its closure.
+Our current programme draws on that experience and the good practice of the AVID network to ensure visits are safe, well informed and rooted in solidarity and compassion.

 What your donation could do: